bluebilldev/project-management-assignment/README.md

 ### Security and Scalability

 - **Security**:
-  - Passwords are hashed using `bcrypt` before being stored in the database.
+  - Passwords are hashed using `bcryptjs` before being stored in the database.
   - JWT tokens are used for stateless authentication, and sensitive routes are protected using authorization middleware.
   - Additional security is provided through `helmet` for HTTP header security and `express-rate-limit` to prevent brute-force attacks.